makertum/non-planar-layer-fdm/README.md

 - wavyness-ramps, -in and -out points
 - extrusion compensation
 - configurable displacement
-- custom wave function through Perl expression
+- custom displacement function through Perl expression

 ## Printing parameters and default values
 - set via `; some_parameter = 2` in start or end G-code (or anywhere else)